Welcome to the Colorado Resource Toolbox

 Can't find the latest version of the Earned Income Tax Credit plots?
 This tool presents a graphical presentation of the amount of credit available for various tax credits vs AGI.
 For simplicity, it assumes all income is earned income and provides options for comparing tax years, filing status and number of children (or students for education credits) or seeing how various credits kick in for a particular year and filing status.
 The effect of combinations of credits is not considered but will, of course, change the results in a real tax return so you can't just add them together.

 TaxSlayer® determines the taxable amount of the state tax refund based on sales tax and comparison with the standard deduction.
 If the taxpayer made estimated payments to the state or had negative taxable income (may show as 0), there may be a better solution.
 This calculator includes those other comparisons so you don't have to do the math.
-Taxability of other refunds, such as medical repayments, are also included and can be quite complex when considered when state tax refund is also present.
+Taxability of other refunds, such as medical repayments, are also included and can be quite complex when a state tax refund is also present.

 Downloadable Tools for the PC (sorry, not Chromebook)